zumepro/tultemplate2/README.md

 > [!IMPORTANT]
 > This repo uses git lfs to pull fonts.
 Please set it up (or download a packed build from releases).
-> When running in CLI - you'll want to include the embedded fonts:
+> When running in CLI - you'll want to include the embedded fonts (or run using make):
 > `typst compile --font-path template/fonts example.typ`

 ### Dependencies